Helbiz

 Helbiz, Inc. is an Italian-American intra-urban transportation company headquartered in New York City with an aim to solve the first mile/last mile transportation problem of high-traffic urban areas around the world.

 Helbiz was founded on 16 October 2015 by Italian serial entrepreneur, Salvatore Palella and is the first company to introduce the shared electric scooter model in Italy as early as October 2018 through legalization and regulation of the electric scooters in Italy.

 Operations

 The Helbiz team acts as an intermediary between peers that use the app by monitoring the vehicles throughout the day and collecting them in the night.
-Helbiz has become a true leader in the mobility industry, capturing the attention of investors worldwide.

 IPO and news

 Helbiz announced the intention to file a dual list initial public offering on NASDAQ and on the Borsa Italiana AIM Italia exchange.

 In August 2019, Helbiz announced it has completed the initial investment round for gross proceeds of approximately $7.13 million.
 TriPoint Global Equities, LLC was the placement agent.

 In October 2019, Forever Sharing, a China-based leader in the production of electric smart mobility vehicles and a subsidiary of the Zhonglu Group, acquired 5% of the share capital of Helbiz, investing 8 million dollars in the company.
 The investment values Helbiz at 160 million dollars.
 As a result of the partnership, Forever Sharing will supply Helbiz with 20,000 electric bicycles and e-scooters by the end of 2019 and beginning of 2020 to deploy globally.
 IPO didn't take place in 2019 and in 2020.